 ANDREW GARRISON – Director / Producer / Cinematographer

 Andrew Garrison is an independent filmmaker based in Austin, Texas, who works in both documentary and fiction.
 His past films include the documentary feature THIRD WARD TX (2007) and the narrative triptych THE WILGUS STORIES (2000), both of which premiered at SXSW and aired on PBS.
 Additional films include the award-winning shorts, FAT MONROE (1990) and NIGHT RIDE (1994).
 Garrison’s work has earned him Guggenheim, Rockefeller, NEA and AFI Fellowships, and his films have screened at Sundance, SXSW, Berlin International Film Festival, Locarno Film Festival, Sydney Film Festival, BFI London Film Festival and the New York Film Festival.
-He is an Associate Professor of Film and Digital Media Production at The University of Texas at Austin.
+He is a Professor of Film and Digital Media Production at The University of Texas at Austin.

 ANGELA K. PIRES – Editor